nfonrose/RadioLiveALaCarte/rlalc-backend-media-capture-service/PROMPTS.md

 ### ----------------------------
 In the getCurrentPlanning do not use `Response` as a return type.
 Use a proper DTO class that you put in the com.prtlabs.rlalc.backend.mediacapture.services.management.api package please

+### ----------------------------
+Also use a DTO for the scheduledJobs properties inside the CurrentPlanningDTO.
+Create a ScheduledJobsDTO inner class inside  CurrentPlanningDTO.
+I don't HashMap used when proper classes can be defined to store data because it leads to a poor OpenAPI description